matiasngf/creative-dev-challenge/docs/three-portal.md

 ## Example

-Lets imagine we have the following interfaces:
+Let's imagine we have the following interfaces:

 ```tsx
 interface CapPortalProps {